Folsom News

 Initially, the district planned to first build a school, Granite Springs Elementary, west of Oak Avenue Parkway and north of Mangini Parkway in the new Folsom Plan Area south of Highway 50.
 Now, the next Folsom Plan Area elementary school will be at 14886 Grand Prairie Road in the Folsom Plan Area’s east side.
 It will be called Rocky Ridge Elementary School.

-Environmental concerns near the initial school site, particularly regarding benzene vapor, have delayed the nearby Toll Brothers development, a 1,424-lot residential subdivision in Folsom Ranch, by more than a year, according to the school district.
-This delay has reduced enrollment projections, according to the meeting agenda.
+Environmental concerns near the initial school site, particularly regarding benzene vapor, were raised at Toll Brothers development, a 1,424-lot residential subdivision in Folsom Ranch, which FCUSD said is delayed by more than a year, according to the meeting packet.
+This purported delay has reduced enrollment projections compared to the other site.

 If inhaled, benzene vapor can cause blood cell damage and leukemia, according to the U.S. Environmental Protection Agency.